+Formatted: Indent: First line: 0"
-F ormatted: Indent: Left: 0.25"

-Fo ormatted: Underline Fo ormatted: Indent: Left: 0.46" Fo pa at prmatted: Indent: Left: 0.71", Don't add space between aragraphs of the same style, Bulleted + Level: 1 + Aligned :: 0.5" + Indent at: 0.75" Fe Al ormatted: Indent: Left: 0.71", Bulleted + Level: 1 + igned at: 0.5" + Indent at: 0.75" Fe pa at prmatted: Indent: Left: 0.71", Don't add space between aragraphs of the same style, Bulleted + Level: 1 + Aligned :: 0.5" + Indent at: 0.75" Fo Al ormatted: Indent: Left: 0.71", Bulleted + Level: 1 + igned at: 0.5" + Indent at: 0.75" Fo ormatted: Underline Fo ormatted: Indent: Left: 0.5".
-First line: 0"

-Formatted: Indent: Left: 0.71", Don't add space between paragraphs of the same style, Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75"

-Formatted: Indent: Left: 0.71", Don't add space between paragraphs of the same style impact on other property owners as documented in a drainage report signed and sealed by a professional engineer.

-Formatted: Indent: Left: 0.71", Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75"
+Formatted: Indent: Left: 0.25" Formatted: Underline Formatted: Indent: Left: 0.46" Formatted: Indent: Left: 0.71", Don't add space between paragraphs of the same style, Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75" Formatted: Indent: Left: 0.71", Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75" Formatted: Indent: Left: 0.71", Don't add space between paragraphs of the same style, Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75 Formatted: Indent: Left: 0.71", Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75" Formatted: Underline Formatted: Indent: Left: 0.5", First line: 0" Formatted: Indent: Left: 0.71", Don't add space between paragraphs of the same style, Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75" Formatted: Indent: Left: 0.71", Don't add space between paragraphs of the same style Formatted: Indent: Left: 0.71", Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75" Formatted: Indent: Left: 0.71" Formatted: Indent: Left: 0.5"

-- In all cases except for a Tier 1 modification that eliminatemodifies s-a minor washMinor Wash, and aan easement for protection and access shall be required to be dedicated to the Town.
-For single family residential properties, Aa recorded SFDA shall also be required_fFor new construction on a single family residential property, a recorded SFDA shall be required. - Tier 2: Modified Channel: If a natural wash must be disturbed in order to construct a primary habitable structure, it shall be designed in such a way to mimic a natural channel, utilizing natural and native materials to recreate a functional, aesthetic and ecologically sound conveyance. - Tier 3: Constructed or Piped Conveyance: If, in the extremely unusual circumstance that it_is determined that a primary habitable structure is not determined to be feasible on the site utilizing a minimum polygon size of 3,000 square feet after setbacks are taken into consideration, by the Town Engineer, without channelizing or piping a natural wash, a channelized or piped diversion of the wash may be acceptable as approved by the Town Engineer and the Town Planner.
+- A Tier 3 modification requires the Developer to maintain the wash in its natural condition or restore it in its original location or to as close to its original condition as practicable, and considering the principals outlined in Appendix 2-A (Low Impact Development Guidelines). - If a natural wash exists on a projectnew development sitethat proposes demolition, or new construction, it shall not be disturbedin all cases, wash modifications must maintain the locations of inflow onto the property and outfall from the property and result inhave no adverse impacts on other property owners. - In all cases, except for a Tier 1 modifications that eliminateys a minor wash, and aan easement for protection and access shall be required to be dedicated to the Town.
+For single family residential properties, Aa recorded SEDA shall be required fFor new construction on a single family residential property, a recorded SEDA shall be required. - Tier 2: Modified Channel: If a natural wash must be disturbed in order to construct a primary habitable structure, it shall be designed in such a way to mimic a natural channel, utilizing natural and native materials to recreate a functional, aesthetic and ecologically sound conveyance. - Tier 3: Constructed or Piped Conveyance: If, in the extremely unusual circumstance that it is determined that a primary habitable structure is not determined to be feasible on the site utilizing a minimum polygon size of 3,000 square feet after setbacks are taken into consideration, by the Town Engineer, without channelizing or piping a natural wash, a channelized or piped diversion of the wash may be acceptable as approved by the Town Engineer and the Town Planner.